- Fall Harvest Vegetables

 - Heirloom Vegetables

 - Peas - Southern

 - Seed Tape

 - Perennials, Bulbs & Flowers

 - Gardens Alive! & Supplies

 - New This Season

 - Only From Gurney's

-Choosing the right Potato SeedChoosing for your taste and uses is the biggest factor when selecting a variety.
+Choosing the right Potato SeedChoosing for your taste and uses is the biggest factor when selecting a variety of seed potatoes.